nikbearbrown/mba-economics/chapters/26-the-neoclassical-perspective.md

 **Preview of next chapter:** Chapter 27 covers money and banking — what money does, how banks create it, the money-supply measures.
 If your policy interacts with the monetary system (most macro-scale policies do), the next two chapters set up the monetary-policy response.

 ---

 ## AI Wayback Machine

-**Milton Friedman** was developed monetarism and championed market-oriented policy — Nobel 1976.
+**Milton Friedman** developed monetarism and championed market-oriented policy — Nobel 1976.

 **Run this:**

 ```
-Who is Milton Friedman, and how does their work connect to neoclassical perspective we covered in this chapter?
+Who is Milton Friedman, and how does their work connect to
+the neoclassical perspective we covered in this chapter?
 Keep it to three paragraphs.
-End with the single most surprising thing about their career or ideas.
+End with the single most
+surprising thing about their career or ideas.
 ```

 → Search **"Milton Friedman"** on Wikipedia.